jlogan03/interpn/docs/perf.md

 #### 1000 Observation Points
 ![ND throughput 1000 obs](./throughput_vs_dims_1000_obs.svg)

-For evaluating a single observation point at a time, the 1D-specialized `numpy.interp` is somewhat faster, likely as a result of not needing to allocate for a scalar output.
+For evaluating a single point at a time, the 1D-specialized `numpy.interp` is somewhat faster, likely as a result of not needing to allocate for a scalar output.
 This discrepancy vanishes for higher numbers of observation points.